grantrostig/pagination/README.md

 Within that class, perhaps std::cout could be called.

 IV) Template Parameter:  Explore and potentionally utilize the ostream<Tchar> approach, where Tchar in a novel class that somehow implements the required functionality.
 Or perhaps there is another candidate such as std::traits, or other.
+Perhaps a function object could be passed in?

 V) Calling into the base: Directly calling a method near the top of the class hierarchy.
 The likely target would be the output buffer.